asyncapi/generator/docs/generator_template.md

 #### Creating a reusable component

-If you had two [channels](https://www.asyncapi.com/docs/concepts/channel), one to watch if the temperature drop below 22 °C and one to check if the temperature is above 22 °C, the generated output code would look like this:
+Suppose you have two [channels](https://www.asyncapi.com/docs/concepts/channel), one to watch if the temperature drop below 22 °C and one to check if the temperature is above 22 °C, the generated output code would look like this:

 ```python
 import paho.mqtt.client as mqtt